 Some of the star performers in this garden so far are the Scaevola ‘White Carpet’ seen above cascading over the Corten garden edge with the Poa ‘Kingsdale’ in the background.

 The Ceratopetalum ‘Johannas Xmas’ is flowering beautifully and of course my favourites, Casuarina ‘Green Wave’, Acacia ‘Mini Cog’ and Themeda ‘Mingo’ are shaping up nicely in the image below.
+The Ceratopetalum is a valuable bird-attracting species – galahs sometimes feed on the red calyx – as well as providing that lovely colour!

 Overall I am very pleased with this garden, there were many constraints within a small space and I feel it has pulled together in a harmonious way and will only continue to soften and mellow, creating the requested tranquility.